-Launching in June 2021, the NOI+F Conducting Academy provides training and mentorship for emerging conductors.
+Launched in June 2021, the NOI+F Conducting Academy provides training and mentorship for emerging conductors.
 Selected conducting fellows will work with conductors Marin Alsop and James Ross in a variety of settings including seminars and conducting sessions (with piano and string quintet and also with chamber orchestra).
-Fellows will have the opportunity to work alongside resident composers (including Gabriela Lena Frank and Brian Nabors) to prepare public performances of contemporary music.
+Fellows will have the opportunity to work alongside resident composers to prepare public performances of contemporary music.

-As a participant, you can expect the following activities over the course of the week: three seminars/discussions, three conducting labs (with piano/string quintet), two chamber orchestra rehearsals in preparation for a public concert.
-You will also attend multiple rehearsals led by Marin Alsop with the NOI Philharmonic.
+As a conducting fellow, you can expect the following activities over the course of the week: three seminars/discussions, three conducting labs (with piano/string quintet), two chamber orchestra rehearsals in preparation for a public concert and multiple rehearsal observations led by Marin Alsop with the NOI Philharmonic.

 - Up to 6 conducting fellows

 Required application materials for the 2022 Conducting Academy:

 Video of your conducting showing 2 contrasting works, each no longer than 3 minutes.
 Total video should not exceed 6 minutes.
 All videos must be front-facing, from the point of view of the orchestra.
 (We will accept conducting videos of smaller ensembles during this application cycle.)

 A document describing the works contained on the video, including repertoire, date/location of the performance or rehearsal and ensemble.